 James — born 1966 at Connewarre, married Helen Fuller in 1897, died 19 September 1904, buried at Mount Duneed Cemetery

-Elizabeth Janet — born 1870 at Connewarre, married John Stewart, died 1951 at Colac, buried in the Presbyterian section of the Mount Duneed Cemetery
+Elizabeth Janet — born 29 November 1869 at Connewarre, married Birregurra farmer John Stewart (son of John and Mary (née Webb) Stewart, died 4 December 1951 at Colac, buried in the Presbyterian section of the Mount Duneed Cemetery

 Rebecca died on 6 February 1916 at her residence at Mount Duneed and was buried in the Presbyterian section of the Mount Duneed Cemetery.